HubTou/pysec2vuxml/README.md

 The web service results are cached and reused for 1 day.

 ## Results
-Out of the current versions of 4.075 Python packages FreeBSD ports, 364 weren't found in the [PyPA](https://www.pypa.io/en/latest/)'s web service, and 45 vulnerable ports were identified.
+On the first run, out of the current versions of 4.075 Python packages FreeBSD ports, 364 weren't found in the [PyPA](https://www.pypa.io/en/latest/)'s web service, and 45 vulnerable ports were identified.
 None of those 45 vulnerable ports were already reported in FreeBSD VuXML port vulnerabilities database.

-The file [results.txt](https://github.com/HubTou/pysec2vuxml/blob/main/results.txt) contains the script output on my last run.
+The file [results.txt](https://github.com/HubTou/pysec2vuxml/blob/main/results.txt) contains the script output of this first run.

 The file [vuxml_newentries.txt](https://github.com/HubTou/pysec2vuxml/blob/main/vuxml_newentries.txt) contains the beginning of VuXML new entries for the vulnerable ports identified.

-## Helping the security team
+## Reporting new vulnerabilities to the security team
-**I need help converting the above results in new VuXML port entries!**

 You can get a [quick introduction to the VuXML format](https://docs.freebsd.org/en/books/porters-handbook/security/#security-notify-vuxml-intro) in the [FreeBSD Porter's Handbook](https://docs.freebsd.org/en/books/porters-handbook/).

-The structure that needs to be filled for each of these 45 vulnerabilities is:
+The structure that needs to be filled for each vulnerability is:
 ```xml
   <vuln vid="INSERT UUID HERE">
     <topic>INSERT PORT NAME HERE -- INSERT VULNERABILITY SUMMARY HERE</topic>